 Take the same approach to the traditional sweet potato dish.
 Throw an extra small one into the oven and roast it for 40 minutes while you’re cooking the bird, then peel and serve up a tiny helping of orange deliciousness to your cat.

 Also, pumpkin is good!
 Go the cheat sheet route and save some of the canned pumpkin you might be using for a pumpkin pie and add it to your cat’s bowl.
+Make sure it’s plain with no added spices or seasoning.

 Feast Fit For Felines